securityfirst/tent-content/contents_en/operations/counter-surveillance/advanced/what-to-do-if-you-spot-them.md

 3.	**Lose the surveillance overtly (risky):**

-If it is absolutely vital to lose the surveillance, and it is not possible to do so covertly.
+If it is absolutely vital to lose the surveillance, and it is not possible to do so covertly:

 *	Lose the surveillance team *even if* it makes them aware that they have been made.

-However, this action:
+Overt counter-surveillance is also known as anti-surveillance.

+Be aware that this strategy may:

-*	Confirms that you don't want to be watched;
+*	Confirm that you don't want to be watched;
-*	Increases the likelihood of further surveillance.
+*	Increase the likelihood of further surveillance.